-In connection with the closing of this offering, we intend to enter into a registration rights agreement, pursuant to which we intend to grant demand registration rights, short-form registration rights and piggyback registration rights to Arkin Dermatology, our controlling shareholder.
+Upon the closing of this offering, we will enter into a registration rights agreement, pursuant to which we will grant demand registration rights, short-form registration rights and piggyback registration rights to Arkin Dermatology, our controlling shareholder.
 For more information on these registration rights, see "Certain Relationships and Related Party Transactions - Registration Rights Agreement."
-No registration rights to be granted pursuant to this registration rights agreement shall be exercisable until expiration of the 180-day lock-up agreement entered into by Arkin Dermatology in connection with this offering.